Undesirable Biases in NLP: Addressing Challenges of Measurement: Conclusions

-Of course, adopting a psychometric framework will not solve all issues.
-Beyond psychometricians, there is a great need for involving other experts (e.g., social scientists, psychologists, philosophers, and ethicists) and stakeholders (e.g., designers, owners, and users of these NLP systems, and those potentially harmed by its implementation) in the measurement tool design process \shortcite<see also>[i.a.]{blodgett_language_2020,bender_dangers_2021,kiritchenko_confronting_2021,talat_you_2022,dev_measures_2022}.
-That is firstly because designing good measurement tools requires a thorough understanding of the sociocultural context of the (model) bias (also whenever it is applied to new settings; see Section \ref{sec:generalizing-bias}) --- this necessitates other expertise and life experiences than psychometrics.
-Secondly, the use of a psychometric lens has its limits.
-While we have access to a rich history of methodologies and insights from the field, not all (readily) apply to the NLP setting.
-For instance, methodologies designed for human test subjects may be intractable for language models (e.g., because we need too many ``test-takers''), or because the analogy between a model and a person breaks down (e.g., a language model is not subject to time in the same way as people are).
-As a result, to address all outstanding questions, a multidisciplinary approach will be required.
+Ultimately, we hope that this better communication and transparency will lead to faster progress in the development of bias measurement tools for embedding and language models.
+Of course, the use of a psychometric lens has its limits.
+Not all methodologies and insights from the field (readily) apply to the NLP setting.
+For instance, methodologies designed for human test-takers may be unsuitable for assessing language models (e.g., because we need too many ``test-takers''), or the analogy between a model and a person might break down (e.g., a language model is not subject to time in the same way as people are).
+So, adopting a psychometric framework will not solve all issues; there will likely be a need for developing tools specifically for the NLP context.

+There is another sense in which the psychometric approach we advocated here is limited.
+Designing good measurement tools requires a thorough understanding of the sociocultural context in which the tool is applied.
+This is particularly pressing in case we measure a complex phenomenon like bias, with all its cultural and sociological connotations.
+To reach this understanding there is a great need for involving other experts (e.g., social scientists, psychologists, philosophers, and linguists) and stakeholders (e.g., designers, owners, and users of these NLP systems, and those potentially harmed by its implementation) in the measurement tool design process \shortcite<see also>[i.a.]{bender_dangers_2021,blodgett_language_2020,dev_measures_2022,kiritchenko_confronting_2021,talat_you_2022}.